5663015/segment_anything_webui/README.md

 ## Change Logs

 - [2023-4-11]
-  - Support video segmentation.
+  - Support **video segmentation**.
 A short video can be automatically segmented by SAM.
-  - Support text prompt segmentation using [OWL-ViT](https://huggingface.co/docs/transformers/v4.27.2/en/model_doc/owlvit#overview) (Vision Transformer for Open-World Localization) model.
+  - Support **text prompt segmentation using [OWL-ViT](https://huggingface.co/docs/transformers/v4.27.2/en/model_doc/owlvit#overview)** (Vision Transformer for Open-World Localization) model.
+[Text prompt  is not yet released](https://github.com/facebookresearch/segment-anything/issues/4) in the current SAM version, so it is implemented indirectly using OWL-ViT.
+- [2023-4-15]
+  - Support **points prompt segmentation**.
+But due to [this issue](https://github.com/facebookresearch/segment-anything/issues/111), using text and point prompts together may result in an error.
+  - About **boxes prompt**, it does not seem possible to draw the box directly in Gradio.
+One idea is to use two points to represent the box, but this is not accurate or elegant.
+Also, text prompt implements box prompt indirectly, so I won't implement box prompt directly for now.
+If you have any ideas about box-drawing in Gradio, please tell me.

 ## **Usage**